-Testimony set to begin in pregnancy drug caseJanuary 8th, 2013 in Medications
+Testimony set to begin in pregnancy drug caseJanuary 8, 2013 by Denise Lavoie in Medicine & Health / Medications

 (AP)—Testimony is set to begin in a federal lawsuit brought by four sisters who believe their breast cancer was caused by a drug their mother took during pregnancy in the 1950s.